Simple Modal Types for Functional Reactive Programming: Programming in

 \subsection{Practical Considerations}

-While the operational semantics provides a precise account of the operational behaviour of \Rizzo and thus allows us to give formal statements of the operational guarantees provided by the type system, it does not try to give an \emph{optimal} implementation strategy.
-As is common practice, the semantics is meant for ease of reasoning and therefore uses substitutions and gives no explicit memory representation for values of recursive types.
-In addition to these standard practices, also the semantics of signals is not optimised for an efficient implementation but rather ease of reasoning.
-In this section we go over these aspects of the semantics and suggest how they may be implemented in practice.
+While the operational semantics provides a precise account of the operational behaviour of \Rizzo and thus allows us to give formal statements of the operational guarantees provided by the type system, it does not try to give an \emph{efficient} implementation strategy.
+How to efficiently implement algebraic concepts like variable substitution and recursive data types is well studied in the literature.
+In the following, we focus on how the semantics of signals may be implemented efficiently.

-The operational semantics has two separate heaps to store signals.
-In a practical implementation, we would instead have a single global heap for `now' signals, `earlier' signals, and any other data types that need heap allocation such as product, sum and recursive types.
-The `now' and `earlier' heaps are jointly represented by a single linked list, which contains pointers into the global heap rather than storing signals directly.
-The linked list structure provides the necessary ordering of signals that is required for the update semantics.
-In addition, such an implementation must have a pointer into the linked list that represents the $\tick$ divider between the `now' and `earlier' heap.
-This pointer into the linked list provides a cursor for the update semantics and can be moved efficiently.
+Instead of two separate heaps to store signals, an implementation could use a single, global heap for \now signals, \earlier signals, and any other data types that need heap allocation such as product, sum and recursive types.
+The \now and \earlier heaps are instead jointly represented by a linked list data structure by making each signal store a reference to its two neighbours.
+The $\tick$ divider between the \now and \earlier heap is then represented by a reference into the linked list.